Learn Vedic Meditation with Georgia Vavasour

 STEP 2

-The course* consists of 4 x 60/90- minute sessions held over 4 consecutive days where you receive personalised instruction in the technique of Vedic Meditation.
+Over 1 x 90 minute session a day over 4 consecutive days, receive personalised, expert instruction in the technique of Vedic Meditation.

 STEP 3

-• Lifetime access to weekly group meditations with Georgia & any accredited teacher of Vedic Meditation worldwide
+• Lifetime access to weekly online group meditations with Georgia & any accredited teacher of Vedic Meditation worldwide.

-• Ability to take the course again for free (as a refresher)
+• Take the course again for free (as a refresher).

 Listen to Georgia discuss Vedic Meditation